Insaniyat (1955 film): Production

 Insaniyat was a remake of the 1950 Telugu film Palletoori Pilla, and remained the only film where Dilip Kumar and Dev Anand worked together.

-The role of Bhanupratap was first offered to Bharat Bhushan, but he declined the offer.
+The role of Bhanu Pratap was first offered to Bharat Bhushan, but he declined the offer.

+In his later years, Dev Anand admitted his regret and displeasure doing the film.
+In an interview, he said:

+"In Insaniyat, I was very uncomfortable.
+I used to go to Madras and meet Mr Vasan.
+They would give me those costumes to perform.
+I did it happily, because work is work and duty is duty.
+But I don't think it suited me and I never went there again."

 Soundtrack

 All music was composed by C. Ramchandra and lyrics were by Rajendra Krishan.